What is GDPR?

 Why do you not remove contributions to Solverboard when you erase my data?

-Contributions to Solverboard such as Solutions, Comments, Ideas etc are all interlinked: a Solution is posted to a specific Challenge, other Members might comment on it, and so on.
-If we remove the content of these contributions, many interactions on the platform will cease to make sense for those Members still using Solverboard.
+Contributions to Solverboard such as Comments, Ideas etc are all interlinked: an idea is posted to a specific goal, other users might comment on it, and so on.
+If we remove the content of these contributions, many interactions on the platform will cease to make sense for those users still using Solverboard.

 Furthermore, removing them completely from our database would create technical inconsistencies that could affect how the platform operates.
 By removing all identifying data from these contributions, we maintain the integrity of the platform while ensuring that your personal identity is no longer associated with them.